How Much Do College Interviews Matter?

 That said, there is no part of the application that doesn’t matter or “won’t count,” which means that you should take your interview seriously and prepare for it well.
-The best way to do this is to understand what is at stake.
+A good interview won’t get you an automatic acceptance, but a truly bad one might keep you out.
+The best way to go into your interview with confidence is to understand what is at stake.
 In other words, the question we’re dealing with is not “Does my college interview matter?” but rather “Why does my college interview matter?”

 Obviously, you can only learn so much about a person in the thirty minutes—or even hour—allotted for an interview.
 Thus, the point of an interview is not to provide admissions officers with an exhaustive or deep understanding of your family life, interests, or values.
 Most likely, this isn’t even the type of information they are looking to gain from interviewing you.
 Instead, these are the kinds of topics you should be covering in your personal statement and Common App, and they’ll likely come up in your teacher’s recommendation letters as well.

 Indeed, the very fact that many universities devote time, money, and other resources to organizing and conducting student interviews implies that these interviews are important.
-But if that weren’t enough, think about it this way: an interview provides you with the opportunity to take matters into your own, physical hands and make your application come alive…literally.
-At its core, the application process is designed to show adcoms the real you.
-Imagine, then, how helpful it is to an adcom to receive input from your interviewer—someone who has not only seen you in the flesh but also spoken to you.
+At its core, the application process is designed to show admissions committees the real you.
+Imagine how helpful it is to an admissions officer to receive input from your interviewer—someone who has not only seen you in the flesh but also spoken to you.

-Realistically speaking, the interview is perhaps the best opportunity you have to distinguish yourself as an applicant to a competitive school.
+The interview is also a great opportunity to distinguish yourself as an applicant to a competitive school.
 Though you can work hard to achieve perfect grades and fantastic standardized test scores, there are thousands of students across the country who will have these feathers in their caps too.
-If you really want to make an impression on an adcom that you specifically are energetic, excited about a school, and a good fit for its community, one sure way to do this is to emote these things in an interview.
+If you want to make the impression that you specifically are energetic, excited about a school, and a good fit for its community, one sure way to do this is to emote these things in an interview.

 As you are applying to college, you’ll notice that every school has its own application requirements; interviews are no exception.
 Depending on the school you’re applying to, interviews will vary greatly.